apotapov/gdx-artemis/README.md

 # Preamble

 This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/).
-The major difference is that the code base has been refactored to use libgdx containers and pooling.
-An event (messaging) system has been added to version 0.2.
+There are some major changes made to make Artemis more robust, memory efficient and intuitive.
 This is still very much a work in progress.
 Feedback is appreciated.

+Major new features:
+ - Uses libgdx containers and pooling.
+ - Event (messaging) system was added (version 0.2)
+ - Better GWT and HTML 5 support.
+ComponentMappers need manual instantiation.

 # Version 0.3
  - Adding the ability to dispose of the world.
+ - For better support of GWT and HTML5 games with libgdx, removed automatic ComponentMapper initialization.
+ComponentMappers should be initialized manually in EntitySystem.initialize() method by calling mapper = world.getMapper(Component.class).

 # Version 0.2
  - Created an event system to allow inter-system communication.